AxonIQ/reference-guide/part3/command-dispatching.md

 The calling component may not assume that the callback is invoked in the same thread that dispatched the command.
 If the calling thread depends on the result before continuing, you can use the `FutureCallback`.
 It is a combination of a `Future` (as defined in the java.concurrent package) and Axon's `CommandCallback`.
 Alternatively, consider using a Command Gateway.

-Best scalability is achieved when your application is not interested in the result of a dispatched command at all.
-In that case, you should use the single-parameter version of the `dispatch` method.
-If the `CommandBus` is fully asynchronous, it will return immediately after the command has been successfully dispatched.
-Your application will just have to guarantee that the command is processed and with "positive outcome", sooner or later...
+If an application isn't directly interested in the outcome of a Command, the `dispatch(commandMessage)` method can be used.

 SimpleCommandBus
 ----------------